-Baked Catfish in Lemon, Butter and Wine Sauce
+Oven-Baked Catfish in Lemon, Butter, and Wine Sauce

 Why Choose Catfish?

 Catfish is one of the most popular freshwater fish to end up on the dinner table.
 When we think of catfish, normally we picture them battered and deep fried as nuggets or on a sandwich.
-This recipe is a lighter version that is normally reserved to other types of fish such as talipa or cod but the catfish does very well baked in addition to being battered and fried.
+This recipe is a lighter version that is normally reserved for other types of fish, such as tilapia or cod, but the catfish does very well baked in addition to when it's battered and fried.

 - 1 pound catfish, whole or fillets